chamiyeah/Probability-Calculator/README.md

 This project is a Probability Calculator built using Python and Streamlit.
 It provides a user-friendly interface for calculating various probability functions, including Probability Density Function (PDF), Cumulative Distribution Function (CDF), Probability Mass Function (PMF), Variance, Expected Value, and Cross Probability functions.
 The application is designed to help students understand the calculations involved through detailed step-by-step explanations.

+This calculater is made from python and has used streamlit for GUI.
+Step by step explanations are still a bit mess, but working on it.

 ## Features

 - **PDF Calculation**: Calculate the Probability Density Function with detailed steps.